SaidZahrai/CarND-Kidnapped-Vehicle-Project/README.md

 # Particle Filter
-The goal of this project is to implement a particle filter and follow a car in a 2D simulation.
+The goal of this project is to implement a particle filter and follow a car in a 2D simulation environment.
 Following tasks have been completed:

-1. particle_filter.cpp is completed according to the instructions given in the file and steps as described in the lesson.
+1. src/particle_filter.cpp is completed according to the instructions given in the file and steps as described in the lesson.
 2. Two files, multiv_gauss.h and multiv_gauss.cpp, are taken from Tiffany's lessons for calculation of weights and added to src directory.
 <p align="center">
 <img src="./images/src.png" width="600"/>